Give a subscription to the TLS - The Times Literary Supplement

 The TLS covers a range of subjects such as the arts, classics, culture, history, language and linguistics, literature, lives philosophy, politics and society, religion, science and technology and the world.
 It has been publishing book reviews and sometimes provocative essays since 1902, and it covers everything from The Tempest to climate change.

 The Times Literary Supplement considers itself to be a the world’s leading journal for literature and ideas; over the years its contributors have included people such as Virginia Woolf, Henry James, T S Eliot, Thomas Hardy, Ted Hughes, Martin Amis, George Orwell, Doris Lessing and Margaret Atwood.
 Today, contributors often include Adam Begley, James Cook, Adam Mars-Jones, Krishan Kumar, Margaret Drabble, James Marcus and Henry Hitchings.
+And last year, it was the Winner of the 2024 Niche Market Newspaper of the Year Award

-In the week of the 21st February 2025 the TLS includes:
+In the week of the 30th May 2025 the TLS includes:

 • and LOTS more!